inphobia/inphobia.github.io/content/docs/mono/sassw/_index.md

 ## oem tools
-it's common for vendors to provide alternative software and/or firmware, this allows their users to upgrade to newer hardware without having to learn a different tool. percli by dell will for example. or like lenovo with their integrated 82885 & hba opgrade packages.
+it's common for vendors to provide alternative software and/or firmware, this allows their users to upgrade to newer hardware without having to learn a different tool. perccli by dell will for example. or like lenovo with their integrated 82885 & hba upgrade packages.